 This policy applies to all FULL-TIME CUNY faculty and staff.
 There is no distinction between RF-paid faculty/staff and CUNY faculty/staff- as long as they are full-time within CUNY, they can serve as a PI.

-Please note that in order for Adjuncts to serve as PI's on IRB/HRPP protocols they must request/receive permission before an HRPP/IRB application is submitted for review.
+Please note that in order for Adjuncts to serve as PI's on IRB/HRPP protocols they must obtain permission documentation before an HRPP/IRB application is submitted for review.
 Documentation of approval from the Provost and if applicable the Vice Chancellor for Research must be attached to the IDEATE Application.

 This policy only applies to whether a current CUNY adjunct faculty member can serve as a PI on research studies.
 This DOES NOT apply to whether a current CUNY adjunct faculty member can serve as faculty advisor to a CUNY student.
 This role is determined by each college and academic department.

 All CUNY adjunct faculty wishing to serve as a PI on IRB Application must fill out the Adjunct PI Permission Form and send it via email to Farida Lada (firstname.lastname@example.org), University Director for Research Compliance.
 For exempt studies please contact the HRPP Coordinator at email@example.com.

 When approved to serve as a PI, the Adjunct Faculty member is ultimately responsible for the protections of human subjects, for compliance with applicable regulations and CUNY policies, and for adherence with CUNY UI-IRB stipulations.